-- The Boy Scout Oath and Law - The Guide to Safe Scouting - Leave No Trace - NO fireworks, pets, firearms, electronic games, radios, walkie-talkies, TV's and CD/DVD/MP3/IPod players - Scouts are not permitted to roam through campsites during scheduled activities. - Scouts are not permitted to leave the boundaries of Pipsico Scout Reservation. - Areas Off-limits- Staff quarters (behind the dining hall), archery & rifle ranges and the cliffs at the water front.
+The Boy Scout Oath and Law The Guide to Safe Scouting Leave No Trace NO fireworks, pets, firearms, electronic games, radios, walkie-talkies, TV's and CD/DVD/MP3/IPod players Scouts are not permitted to roam through campsites during scheduled activities.
+Scouts are not permitted to leave the boundaries of the camp ground.
+Staff quarters behind the dining hall, archery and rifle ranges and the cliffs at the water front.